-This course will be taught as a series of modules.
-You will need to complete the assessment(s) within each module before you can open a new module.
-Modules will open each Friday at 5:01 pm Eastern time, with most assignments and quizzes due the following Friday by 5:00 pm.
-The final exam will be open for a 1.5-hour window of time on the exam day; you may start the exam at any point during the day between 9 am and 7 pm, and the clock will count down for 90 minutes.
-The exam will close at 7 pm, regardless of when you start the exam (so start no later than 5:30 pm to ensure full time).
+This course is taught as a series of modules.
+You must complete the assessment(s) within each module before you can open a new module.
+Modules will open each Friday by 5:01 pm Eastern time, with most assignments and quizzes due the following Friday by 5:00 pm.
+The final exam will be open for a 1.5-hour window of time exam week; you may start the exam at any point during the exam week (once you have completed all modules and in-module assessments), and the clock will count down for 90 minutes.
+The exam will close at 7 pm the last day of exam week, regardless of when you start the exam (so start no later than 5:30 pm to ensure full time).
 These timelines will be detailed during the first lecture.